sheumais/logs/README.md

 This desktop tool is designed to help you manage and process your ESO log files.

-While it doesn’t handle uploading, it makes file handling faster and fixes your logs for uploading to [esologs.com](https://esologs.com/).
+With the option to upload directly to [esologs.com](https://esologs.com/), handling your logs has never been easier.

 ## Features & Roadmap